- What is the Lazarus Group.

 They have started focusing more on cryptocurrency, taking advantage of how open and unregulated the digital asset world can be.

 From breaking into crypto exchanges to tricking blockchain developers with fake emails and websites, Lazarus is known for using smart hacking tools and social tricks to steal huge amounts of crypto.
 The U.S. Treasury and top cybersecurity companies say the group has stolen billions of dollars in digital money.
-Many believe this stolen money is being used to help fund North Korea’s banned weapons programs.
+Rumors are rife that this money is being used to support North Korea’s illegal weapons programs.

 As governments and crypto companies work hard to fix security issues and stop future attacks, Lazarus keeps changing its tactics and staying ahead.
 In this report, we’ll explain who the Lazarus Group is, how they target the crypto world, and why they remain a serious threat to digital finance.